MrRocket/ArcadeConnector/README.md

 - Profile picture support
 - Inline images and sound cues in chat (`/beer`, `/snooze`, `/sound cheer`)
 - Smart join filtering (prevents joining while already in-game)
 - Status-aware icons: online, afk, ingame, ready, moderator
+- Load ROM images.
+When loading a ROM files, bezel artwork and snap screen are displayed.
+  Some artwork is already included.
+They can be found in the csume/artwork folder.

+  You may find additional artwrok here: https://www.progettosnaps.net/snapshots/
+  Under: Artwork Preview.
+Its archive will contain a artpreview.7z with over 4000 images.
 ---

 ## 🛠 Getting Started